-- 1.1 Describe the components and key considerations of psychopathology. - 1.2 Discuss the major themes of this book. - 1.3 Explain how evolution and culture are relevant to psychopathology. - 1.4 Summarize the historical influences on modern conceptions of mental disorders. - 1.5 Explain how discoveries about the brain contributed to an understanding of psychopathology. - 1.6 Discuss past and present methods of care for those with mental disorders. - 1.7 Describe the major present-day empirical treatment perspectives.
+- 1.1 Describe the components of and key considerations of psychopathology. - 1.2 Discuss the major themes of this book. - 1.3 Explain how evolution and culture are relevant to psychopathology. - 1.4 Summarize the historical influences on modern conceptions of mental disorders. - 1.5 Explain how discoveries about the brain contributed to an understanding of psychopathology. - 1.6 Discuss historical methods of care for those with mental disorders. - 1.7 Discuss the origin and evolution of biological treatments for mental illness. - 1.8 Examine the psychological perspectives that guide present-day treatment of mental disorders.

-he biography A Beautiful Mind describes the fascinating life and experiences of mathematician John Nash (Nasar, 1998).
+The biography A Beautiful Mind describes the fascinating life and experiences of mathematician John Nash (Nasar, 1998).
 The powerful story was made into a major Hollywood film that won the Academy Award for Best Picture in 2001.
 John Nash was a remarkable figure who received a PhD in mathematics from Princeton University and taught at both MIT and Princeton.
 In 1994, Nash won the Nobel Prize in Economics for his work on game theory.
 From what you just read, you would probably assume that John Nash had a very productive career, and in many ways he did.